-Constellation Europe changes name to Accolade
+Constellation Wines Europe and Australia has officially changed its name to Accolade Wines.

 The name change, which Decanter.com reported in February and which became official on Monday 27 June, is part of the company’s ‘new vision and mission’, its website said.